Love the spicy sauce and cheese on your favorite chewy crust? Learn how to make pizza at home and stop wasting your money on takeout!

 Repeat with the remaining balls of dough or place them into separate zipper bags and freeze for future use.

 Okay, so your crusts are all ready and now it’s time to sauce them.
-Your pizza sauce should be slightly sweet and slightly spicy.
+Your sauce should be slightly sweet and slightly spicy.

 It’s important to find the right balance between the two because you don’t want overly sweetened tomatoes, but your really don’t want a sauce that’s so spicy you have to drink a gallon of milk with it either.

-So, the question is…are you going to use a premade jar of sauce or are you going to make your own homemade pizza sauce?
+So, the question is…are you going to use a premade jar of sauce or are you going to make your own homemade sauce?

 I vote for making your own!